BemiHQ/bemi-prisma/README.md

 - Scalability with an automatically provisioned cloud infrastructure
 - Full ownership of your data

-See [a demo and an example repo](https://github.com/BemiHQ/prisma-example) for Prisma that automatically tracks all changes.
+See [an example repo](https://github.com/BemiHQ/prisma-example) for Prisma that automatically tracks all changes.

 ## Use cases